HongW2019/OAP-spark2.4.3/README.md

 For  more detailed examples on OAP performance comparation, you can refer to this [page](https://github.com/Intel-bigdata/OAP/wiki/OAP-examples) for further instructions.

 ### Use DRAM to Cache with OAP
-If you want to run OAP with cache function, firstly you should add some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
+If you want to run OAP with cache function, firstly you should change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
 OAP provides two media types to cache hot data: DRAM and DCPMM.

 #### DRAM Cache Configuration in ` $SPARK_HOME/conf/spark-defaults.conf `
 ```